The Guide to Fishing in Niue

 The most popular game fish to target in Niue are wahoo, mahimahi, yellowfin tuna and marlin.
 Learn more about these fish in What Types of Fish Can You Fish for in Niue?

-The Best Time to Fish in Niue
+The Fishing Seasons in Niue

-With warm air and sea temperatures and game fish species to catch year-round, there’s never really a bad time to fish in Niue.
 Niue experiences two distinct seasons: the winter season (dry season) and the summer season (wet season).
 Winter is cooler and drier, while summer is hot and humid.
 Sea conditions in summer can get rougher more frequently than in winter, which incidentally means that there are fewer fishing days per month in summer.

 However, if you are targeting a specific game fish species, then the season does matter.
 Here is a quick list of Niue’s common game fish species and the best seasons to fish them: